mikeant42/ProjAlpha/README.md

 ----
 - sometimes the client side collision detection will make the character get stuck
 - other players don't show the idle animation
+- npcs "twitch" a little when they choose to remain idle (RoamingBehavior)

 Mobile